-Stacey Smith is in her 12th season as an assistant coach at Baylor working with the Bears' jumpers.
-The most-decorated women's athlete in program history, the former Stacey Bowers currently holds the Baylor record in the triple jump both indoor and outdoor, while claiming the only individual national title in program history when she won the 1999 NCAA outdoor triple jump title.
+Stacey Smith is in her 13th season as an assistant coach at Baylor working with the Bears' jumpers.
+The most-decorated women's athlete in program history, the former Stacey Bowers currently holds the Baylor record in the triple jump both indoor and outdoor, while claiming the only individual national title in women's program history when she won the 1999 NCAA outdoor triple jump title.

 From 2010-12, Smith guided Jessica Ubanyionwu to new heights, as the triple jumper emerged as one of the nation's best, earning three All-America honors.
 Ubanyionwu, who earned All-Big 12 honors both indoors and outdoors, moved into second place all-time on the BU record books in the triple jump.
 She set career-bests with an indoor leap of 43-6 in 2012 and an outdoor mark of 44-1.25 during 2011.

 During 2008 and 2009, Smith guided sophomore DeAna Carson to back-to-back appearances in the NCAA Championships, culminating in an All-America performance in the long jump in 2009.
 Carson earned All-Big 12 honors both indoors and outdoors, while breaking the BU indoor long jump record with a leap of 21-4.75 at the national meet.